BEFORE WE BEGIN (this is a WordPress focused article)

 Before we begin, I want you to examine the problem in the picture below:

 Let me point out just couple of comparisons.
 The left car has regular brakes, while the sports car on the right has ABS brakes (which are much safer and have a shorter braking path).
-The pink car on the left has a 4 cylinder, 80 HP engine, while the sports car has a V12, 800 HP engine.
+The blue car on the left has a 4 cylinder, 80 HP engine, while the sports car has a V12, 800 HP engine.
 Can you imagine what the difference in acceleration and speed is with the two cars above?

 It is similar with websites.
 It is even harder to see the difference.
 Two websites can actually look identical if they both use same the theme and layout (as opposed to the two cars above that look very different).
-Both website can have the exact same looking contact form.
+Both websites can have the exact same looking contact form.
 But one just has a form which collects user input information (where you as the owner have to manually do something with the data).
 The second website has a the same form that is connected to its CRM (contact management system), The CRM is putting the submitted visitor’s info into a proper list segment, which has an automated indoctrination email sequence which let’s the visitor get 10 emails over the period of the next 30 days, which educates, agitates, and calls to action (sells your product / service) on your behalf.
 All this is happening automatically, without the business owner having to do anything manually.

 Similar functionality could be that when the visitor submits the inquiry form you or your team member gets an instant SMS notification with the inquiry content and call-link which calls the prospect right after you are done reading the inquiry.
 So the prospect gets a call back 1-2 minutes after the inquiry.
 What kind of impression would that leave on your prospect?
 They would certainly have respect for this kind of response and view your company as a serious one.
 These are only couple of examples similar to the car comparison above.

-We need a better way to evaluate two item we are comparing than the two-car example above.
+We need a better way to evaluate two items we are comparing than the two-car example above.
 A more telling way of comparing the two cars would be some kind of benchmark score assignment to get a better idea where the two cars stand in relation to each other.
 So maybe something like the image below would give us a better understanding of the difference between the two:

 Now the black piece of pie is the remaining space for improvement where we see that the first car did not reach 50% of the benchmark while the sports car went over 90% of the benchmark.
 Similarly we can prioritize website features and assign them a score based on prioritization depending on the website / industry niche and score them as we did with the cars.